Amazon RDS Proxy

 Amazon RDS Proxy is a fully managed, highly available database proxy for Amazon Relational Database Service (RDS) that makes applications more scalable, more resilient to database failures, and more secure.

-Amazon RDS Proxy can be enabled for most applications with no code changes, and you don’t need to provision or manage any additional infrastructure.
-Pricing is simple and predictable: you pay per vCPU of the database instance for which the proxy is enabled.
-Amazon RDS Proxy is now generally available for Aurora MySQL, Aurora PostgreSQL, RDS MySQL and RDS PostgreSQL.
+Amazon RDS Proxy can be enabled for most applications with no code changes.
+You don’t need to provision or manage any additional infrastructure to start using RDS Proxy.
+Pricing is simple and based on the capacity of underlying database instances.
+You pay per Aurora Capacity Unit (ACU) for Amazon Aurora Serverless v2 instances or per vCPU for provisioned instances.
+Amazon RDS Proxy is available for Amazon Aurora with MySQL compatibility, Amazon Aurora with PostgreSQL compatibility, Amazon RDS for MariaDB, Amazon RDS for MySQL, and Amazon RDS for PostgreSQL.

 Improved application performance